-ELEC 690 90 Capstone Research Project A capstone course requiring group work in one of the emphasis areas offered d by the Department Department.
-The project is to be carried out under the supervision of a full-time faculty member an d culminated in a formal written and oral report (refer to college gu uidelines related to graduation projects structure and content).
+ELEC 690 Capstone Research Project 3(3, 0) A capstone course requiring group work in one of the emphasis areas offered by the Department.
+The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to graduation projects structure and content).
 Prerequisite: Accepted petition to graduate.

-ELEC 695A Master Thesis I

-Includes guided review of research literature and/or pilot work relevant to the thesis topic.
-By the end of this course the candidate for the MS degree should have established a hypothesis, a research methodology and a work schedule for the completion of his/her thesis.
-A brief, written report is expected at the end of the course and should be approved by the research advisor(s).
+ELEC 695A Master Th nesis I 3(3, 0) Includes guided review o f research literature and/or pilot work relevant to th ne thesis topic.
+By the end of this s course the candidate for the MS degree shou uld have established a hypothesis s, a research methodology and a work schedule e for the completion of his/her thes is.
+A brief, written report is expected at the end of th e course and should be approved by the research advisor(s).
+(This course may be r repeated only once to accomplish it ts objective).
+Prerequisite: Accepted petition to gra aduate.

+ELEC 695B Ma aster Thesis II 3(3, 0) Continuation of E LEC 695A - Includes the completion and submission of a r research thesis, the quality of which is judged acceptable by the jury committee estab lished in accordance with the College of Engineering and Graduate Committee gu idelines.
 (This course may be repeated only once to accomplish its objective).
-Prerequisite: Accepted petition to graduate.

-ELEC 695B Master Thesis II

-Continuation of ELEC 695A - Includes the completion and submission of a research thesis, the quality of which is judged acceptable by the jury committee established in accordance with the College of Engineering and Graduate Committee guidelines.
-(This course may be repeated only once to accomplish its objective).
-Prerequisite: ELEC 695A.
+Prere quisite: ELEC 695A.

-As part of the program for the Masters of Science in Electrical Engineering, the student is required to take a total of 6 credit hours (9 credit hours for non-thesis option) of 600 level technical elective courses.
+As part of the program for the Masters of Science in Electrical Engineering, the student is required to take a total of 6 credit hours (12 credit hours for non-thesis option) of 600 level technical elective courses.
 These courses allow the student to attain an in-depth knowledge and understanding in a focus area of interest.
 The student who chooses the non-thesis option can mix and match elective courses from the different areas to acquire broader knowledge of different Electrical Engineering disciplines.
 The thesis option student should select, in coordination with the thesis advisor, the set of electives that best meet the requirements for successful completion of his/her thesis.
 The ELEC available technical elective courses are distributed in three areas:

-- 1. Power
+1. Power

-- 2. Renewable Energy

-- 3. Intelligent Systems
+- 2. Renewable Energy - 3.
+Intelligent Systems